mandiant/capa/capa/ghidra/README.md

 | capa | `>= 6.1.0` | `<url for capa release>`
 | Ghidrathon | `>= 3.0.0` | https://github.com/mandiant/Ghidrathon |

-Once Ghidrathon is configured and ready-to-go, you may now invoke capa from within Ghidra in three different ways.
-Each method suits different use cases of capa, and they include the `headlessAnalyzer`, `Scripting Console`, and `Script Manger`.
+Once Ghidrathon is configured, you may now invoke capa from within Ghidra in three different ways.
+Each method suits different use cases of capa, and they include the Ghidra's `headlessAnalyzer`, `Scripting Console`, and `Script Manger`.

 ### headlessAnalyzer